noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - the vault_addr is where you can access it
 - the vault server is the SINGLE policy authority
   - there can be multiple authentication methods, but vault controls ALL authorization defined by vault policies for all authenticated humans and bots
+- follow the docs for gpg in links above, was super straight forward, no need for keybase

 ```sh
 # initial a new vault server